AllenNeuralDynamics/aind-opto-fiber-benchmark-pipeline/README.md

 The session json contains optogenetics stimulus information.
 See readme link in next section for more details.

 ### Opto-Fiber-Base-NWB Capsule
-This [capsule](https://codeocean.allenneuraldynamics.org/capsule/4644449/tree) packages the raw data into a NWB file.
+This [capsule](https://github.com/AllenNeuralDynamics/aind-opto-fiber-benchmark-nwb-base-capsule) packages the raw data into a NWB file.
 The relevant containers for this NWB are the `acquisition` and `events` containers.
-See the [repo](https://github.com/AllenNeuralDynamics/aind-opto-fiber-benchmark-nwb-base-capsule) for more details.
+See the repository link for more details.

 The output of this capsule is shown below for the relevant containers - `acquisition` and `events`: